 A memorial service for Sergeant Alexander Nicholas Stewart will be held at 1:00pm on Saturday, June 1, 2019 at the First Methodist Church in Stillwater Oklahoma.
 Strode Funeral Home and Cremation is in charge of the service.

-To send flowers in memory of Alexander Stewart, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Alexander Stewart, please visit our Heartfelt Sympathies Store.

 Alex was born in Stillwater Oklahoma on June 12, 1997.
 He graduated from Stillwater High School in 2015.
 While growing up in Stillwater he played the baritone in the high school marching band and also earned a black belt in Taekwondo.
 He entered the United States Army on September 26, 2016, and soon completed his initial training as a Military Police Officer at Fort Leonard Wood, Missouri.
 Alex was then assigned to Joint Base Lewis McChord in Washington State where he served as a team leader in the 170th Military Police Company, 504th Military Police Battalion.